-This booklet is published annually for Pro Bono Week, a cross-sector collaborative initiative that through publications, launches, events and comms every November helps support the legal profession's voluntary provision of free legal help to those in need.
+This booklet is published annually for UK Pro Bono Week, a cross-sector collaborative initiative that through publications, launches, events and comms every November helps support the legal profession's voluntary provision of free legal help to those in need.

-Gratitude is expressed to everyone who supported the production of the Guide, whether by contributing information or their advice.
+Gratitude is expressed to the many people and organisations who supported the production of the Guide, whether by contributing information or their advice.

-This is a pilot revision in June 2023, which following feedback has been expanded to include wider sources of advice and support.
-Feedback is encouraged to improve the next edition to be published in November 2023.
+Feedback is encouraged to improve the next edition.
 Please email your comments, additions or corrections to guide@probonoweek.org.uk.